IronPDF vs iTextSharp: Reading PDF Files in C

 - Create a Word Document: Initially, create a Word document with the desired text content and save it as a PDF document named

-Now to compare the read text from iTextSharp, add the below code to the same Program.cs file.
+Now to compare the text extraction from iTextSharp, add the below code to the same Program.cs file.
 For simplicity, we have not separated the classes into different files.
+Notice how iTextSharp requires more complex code for basic operations.

 using IronPdf;